Curvature inequalities and rigidity for constant mean curvature and spacetime constant mean curvature surfaces: Abstract

 \section{Abstract}

 We establish curvature inequalities and rigidity results for surfaces satisfying constant mean curvature type conditions in both Riemannian and Lorentzian geometry.
-In the Riemannian setting we study constant mean curvature (CMC) surfaces in three-dimensional manifolds with scalar curvature bounds.
-Building on the Christodoulou–Yau inequality $H^2\leq 16\pi / |\Sigma|$ (with $H$ the mean curvature and $|\Sigma |$ the area), we show that the associated rigidity phenomena persist under a weaker notion of stability controlling only the constant mode of the second variation, combined with an extrinsic curvature sign condition.
-This yields Euclidean rigidity without imposing intrinsic symmetry or near-roundness assumptions and extends to higher dimensions and to the hyperbolic and spherical settings.
+In the Riemannian setting, we study constant mean curvature (CMC) surfaces.
+Building on the Christodoulou–Yau inequality $H^2\leq 16\pi / |\Sigma|$ (with $H$ the mean curvature and $|\Sigma |$ the area) for CMC surfaces on three-dimensional manifolds with nonnegative scalar curvature, we show that the inequality holds under a weaker stability condition controlling only the constant mode of the second variation.
+Combined with an extrinsic curvature sign condition, equality forces the region enclosed by the surface to be Euclidean.
+These results extend to higher dimensions and to the hyperbolic and spherical settings.

-In the Lorentzian setting we consider spacetime constant mean curvature (STCMC) surfaces, a natural generalization of CMC surfaces.
-We introduce a stability theory for STCMC surfaces and prove the sharp inequality $|\vec{H}|^2\leq 16\pi / |\Sigma|$ under the dominant energy condition.
-We also obtain rigidity for the equality case: under suitable geometric assumptions the surface is intrinsically round and the spacetime region it bounds is flat, with maximal globally hyperbolic development isometric to a causal diamond in Minkowski spacetime.
-Finally, we show that the canonical asymptotic STCMC foliations known in both the spacelike and null settings have leaves that are stable with respect to this notion of stability.
+In the Lorentzian setting, we introduce a stability theory for spacetime constant mean curvature (STCMC) surfaces and prove the sharp inequality $|\vec{H}|^2\leq 16\pi / |\Sigma|$ under the dominant energy condition.
+We also obtain rigidity for the equality case: under suitable geometric assumptions, the maximal globally hyperbolic development of the enclosed spacelike region is isometric to a causal diamond in Minkowski spacetime.
+In particular, this implies positivity and rigidity for the Hawking quasi-local energy in the general spacetime setting when evaluated on stable STCMC surfaces.
+Finally, we analyze the known STCMC foliations in the spacelike and null settings.
+We show that asymptotic leaves are stable under positive mass conditions, whereas the local matter density and shear govern the instability of local foliations.